ropensci/MODIStsp/cran-comments.md

 which is required by the package.
 This requirement was now explicitly assessed both in the package description than in the vignette documentation.
+If the user tries to run functions while HDF4 is not supported, the code exits gracefully informing that "Your current GDAL environment does not support HDF4 file format.
+Please recompile GDAL including HDF4 drivers.".

 MODIStsp 2.0.7